pologovaa/eclipse-wiki/Debugging-with-nSIM.md

     invalid instruction expections, respectively.
 If one of these options is unchecked and corresponding exception happens, nSIM will exit with an error instead.
    - **Working Directory** is a directory from which nSIM GDB server will be started.
 By default it is project location.
+This option might be useful if your program works with files.
+To open a file, you can instead of its absolute path provide a path relative to the specified working directory.

 ### Debugging an application